tanayshah11/tanayshah11/README.md

 - 👋 Hi, I’m Tanay Shah
 - 👀 I’m interested in Computer Automation through AI and Machine Learning
-- 🌱 I’m currently studying Computer Science as a Freshment at the University of Maryland, College Park.
+- 🌱 I’m currently studying Computer Science as a Sophomore at the University of Maryland, College Park.
 - 💞️ I’m looking to collaborate on any Computer Science Topic.
 As they say, "To learn something, we must explore everything!"
 - 📫 How to reach me:
 - Gmail - tanayshah1134@gmail.com